-a.
+- a.
 Licensing Requirements.
-It is the declared policy of the Tribe that all gaming activities be licensed and controlled so as to protect the morals, good order and welfare of tribal members and other persons on the reservation and to preserve the honesty, fairness and integrity of such gaming activities.
+It is the declared policy of the Band that all Gaming Activities be licensed and controlled so as to protect the morals, good order and welfare of Tribal Members and other persons on the Reservation and to preserve the honesty, fairness and integrity of such Gaming Activities.
 Accordingly, no person shall engage in any Class II or Class III Gaming Activities on the Reservation without an appropriate and valid independent Class II or Class III license issued by the Gaming Commission.
 Any gaming license which is issued, or finding of suitability or approval by the Gaming Commission, shall be deemed a privilege subject to suspension or revocation.
-No license shall be issued that would place the Tribe in violation of any tribal-state compact to which the Tribe is a party, or of any applicable law.
+No license shall be issued that would place the Band in violation of any tribal-state compact to which the Band is a party, or of any applicable law. - b.

-b.
 Burden on Applicant.
 The burden of proving an applicant's qualification to receive any license hereunder is at all times on the applicant.
-Applicants must accept any risk of adverse public notice, embarrassment or other action which may result from the application process and expressly waive any claim for damages as a result thereof.
+Applicants must accept any risk of adverse public notice, embarrassment or other action which may result from the application process and expressly waive any claim for damages as a result thereof. - c.

-c.
 Applicant Claim of Privilege.
-An applicant may claim any privilege afforded by law in connection with a gaming license application or investigation, but a claim of privilege with respect to any testimony or evidence pertaining thereto may constitute sufficient grounds for denial, suspension or revocation.
+An applicant may claim any privilege afforded by law in connection with a gaming license application or investigation, but a claim of privilege with respect to any testimony or evidence pertaining thereto may constitute sufficient grounds for denial, suspension or revocation. - d.

-d.
 Release of Information.
 All persons applying for a license shall agree to release all information necessary in order for the Gaming Commission to achieve its goals under this Section, and to furnish such information to the Bureau of Indian Affairs, the NIGC, or such other governmental agency as may be required by law.

-e.
+- e.
 Types of Licenses.
-Three classes of licenses (Class A, Class B, and Class C) shall be issued to persons associated with gaming activities.

-(1) Class A Licenses.
-Before permitting any person to become permanently associated with any Gaming Activity as an investor or other person owning or controlling 10% or more of any interest in any management entity, or any primary management official, key employee, closely associated independent contractor, or other individual or entity with influence over the management or operation of the gaming, or a Class II or III gaming employee, supplier, manufacturer or distributor, such person shall obtain a Class A license.
-The Gaming Commission shall conduct or cause to be conducted a background investigation to determine if such person has:

-(a) Any criminal record or any reputation, prior activities, habits or associations which might pose a threat to the public interest or to the effective regulation of gaming.

-(b) Anything else in their background which might create or enhance the dangers of unsuitable, unfair, or illegal practices and methods and activities in the conduct of gaming.
+Three classes of licenses (Class A, Class B, and Class C) shall be issued to persons associated with Gaming Activities.
+The Gaming Commission may also require and issue, in its sole discretion, a Class D license to any person or entity associated with other tribal businesses that are not part of the gaming facility or operated in conjunction therewith. - (1) Class A Licenses.
+Before permitting any person to become permanently associated with the Gaming Activities as an investor or other person owning or controlling 10% or more of any interest in any management entity, or any Primary Management Official, Key Employee, Closely Associated Independent Contractor, or other individual or entity with influence over the management or operation of the gaming, or a Class II or III gaming employee, supplier, manufacturer or distributor, such person shall obtain a Class A license.
+The Gaming Commission shall conduct or cause to be conducted a background investigation to determine if such person has: - (a) Any criminal record or any reputation, prior activities, habits or associations which might pose a threat to the public interest or to the effective regulation of gaming. - (b) Anything else in their background which might create or enhance the dangers of unsuitable, unfair, or illegal practices and methods and activities in the conduct of gaming.